Few people had faith stronger than the woman with the issue of blood; Jesus said “Daughter your faith has healed you”.

 If faith is inactive, then it’s pretty dormant, it’s not really benefiting anyone and doesn’t see results.
 According to the Oxford English dictionary, inactive means ‘not working.’

 This is a bit like having legs but not being able to walk, eyes but being blind or ears that just can’t hear.

 I don’t know about you, but I certainty don’t want this kind of inactive faith!

 It’s easy to talk the talk, but without really walking the walk.
-People may look at you and think you’re faith filled because outwardly you’re doing the right things.
+People may look at you and think you’re in faith because outwardly you’re doing the right things.

 But inwardly your heart is in completely the wrong place.
 This is not the same as no faith, you can still be born-again but have an inactive faith.

-Perhaps you’re not interested in a relationship with God or maybe you’re religious; both these would result in an inactive faith.
+Perhaps you don’t want a relationship with God or maybe you’re religious; both these would result in an inactive faith.

 When Jesus often made comments to his disciples like ‘oh ye of little faith’, I wonder if they would fall into this category?